Sunday, October 06, 2024

 That would still be a lousy return on investment, and well below expected inflation during the period.

-The reason for the lousy forecast returns on these assumptions is that the current gold price is simply too high at current levels, relative to the centuries-old price cycle.
+The reason for the lousy forecast returns on these assumptions is that the current gold price is simply too high at current levels for a near 20-year price target, relative to the centuries-old price cycle.

 As always, I am not intending to give ‘advice’ on whether to buy, sell, or hold anything.
 I simply urge readers to ignore the media chatter, take a step back to look at the bigger picture, and form their own views.